kenzanlabs/capstan/gcp/DNSTLSOauth2.md

 Have no fear, as capstan builds the environment with DNS enabled it will output the $IP address of the L7 LoadBalancer that performs host path management to the right Spinnaker subsystem.

 You will then need to update terraform with
-1. Y with FQDN for spinnaker user experience like spinnaker.$FQDN
+1. Y with the full domain name for spinnaker user experience like spinnaker.$DOMAIN
-2. x with FQDN for Spinnaker API  like spinnaker-api.$FQDN
+2. x with the full domain name for Spinnaker API  like spinnaker-api.$DOMAIN

 On your DNS provider you will create two `A` records with the $IP emitted as part of the CAPSTAN build process.
 Yes, the same $IP for both the UX and API.